MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **PipelineInfo.AccountId** - A pseudonymous identifier that represents the current user

-- **PipelineInfo.ClientCountry** - The current country of the device to detect country or region-specific issues and outages
+- **PipelineInfo.ClientCountry** - The current country or region of the device to detect country or region-specific issues and outages

 - **PipelineInfo.ClientIp** - The IP address the device is connected to debug connection issues